iGardening Logo Large Transparent Background

 Q: Are Pinkcurrants ‘Gloire de Sablons’ disease-resistant?

 A: Yes, these plants are easy to grow!
-These fruit plants are known for their strong disease resistance, making them a great choice for gardeners.
+These fruit plants are known for their strong disease resistance, making them an excellent choice for gardeners.
 With proper care, they can thrive with minimal issues.

 Q: When is the best time to harvest Pinkcurrants?